backstage/backstage/docs/plugins/composability.md

 component for the outside world, and is used by other components and plugins that wish to link to the routable component.

-As of now there are only two extension creation functions, but it is possible to add more of them in the future, both in the core library and in plugins that wish to provide an extension point for other plugins to build upon.
+As of now there are only two extension creation functions in the core library, but it is possible to add more of them in the future, but more may be added in the future.
+There are also some plugins that provide ways to extend functionality through their own extensions, like `createScaffolderFieldExtension` from `@backstage/plugin-scaffolder`.
 Extensions are also not tied to React, and can both be used to model generic JavaScript concepts, as well as potentially bridge to rendering libraries and web frameworks other than React.